mahmood25700/Cloud-Project/READ.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
- .In case we need to configure more machines,we can just run the ansible playbook instead of going to every machine and configuring individually.
+ -In case we need to configure more machines,we can just run the ansible playbook instead of going to every machine and configuring individually.
   The playbook implements the following tasks:
- .Install docker.io
+ -Install docker.io
- .Install PIP
+ -Install PIP
- .Install docker python module
+ -Install docker python module
- .Download and Install a Docker elk container
+ -Download and Install a Docker elk container
- .run command to increase the memory
+ -run command to increase the memory

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.